Adopted by President’s Cabinet 8/9/23; 7/29/24 AE

 Student: includes all persons admitted to and actively engaged at EGSC.
 This includes, but is not limited to, part-time, full-time, online, residential, commuter, and dual-enrolled students.

-Student Conduct Hearing Panel: a panel authorized and trained by the AVP or their designee to determine whether a student has violated the Student Code of Conduct and to determine sanctions that will be imposed when a violation has occurred.
+Student Conduct Hearing Panel: a panel authorized and trained by the Title IX Coordinator or their designee to determine whether a student has violated the Student Code of Conduct and to determine sanctions that will be imposed when a violation has occurred.
 Student Conduct Hearing Panel will consist of three members: one faculty member, one staff member, and one student.

 Campus Community Member: any person enrolled or employed by or visiting EGSC, including students, faculty, staff, administrators, and employees, and recognized affiliated entities including EGSC Foundations, Student Organizations, EGSC Departments, and Official Volunteers, and visitors to the campus.